 Consider whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
 A scanner that is light or small may be beneficial, as will a range of carrying accessories (eg holsters or lanyards).
-Long battery life, is another advantage, and you should consider whether the scanner is compatible with the operating system of the hardware that the operator will be using.
+Long battery life, is another advantage, and you should consider whether the scanner is compatible with the operating system of the tablet or computer that the operator will be using.

-We’ve found that the Opticon OPN-2006, Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
-All are very lightweight with long battery life, and can be worn on a lanyard.
-Many bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but these scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.
+Many bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but some scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.

 At a stationary workstation

 For static applications like packing or some goods in workflows, carrying the scanner is not a limiting factor, and proximity to the workstation is unlikely to change drastically.
 A scanner with a cabled connection is a good choice for reliable connectivity and fast scanning speeds.
 Consider scanners with other features like cradle mounts and constant scan modes which optimize the scanner for hands-free, high throughput scanning.